forhappy/awesome-lua/README.md

 *Useful libraries or tools that don't fit in the categories above.*

 * [Coxpcall](http://keplerproject.github.io/coxpcall/) - Coxpcall encapsulates the protected calls with a coroutine based loop, so errors can be dealed without the usual pcall/xpcall issues with coroutines.
+* [Penlight](https://github.com/stevedonovan/Penlight) - Penlight brings together a set of generally useful pure Lua modules, focussing on input data handling (such as reading configuration files), functional programming (such as map, reduce, placeholder expressions,etc), and OS path management.
+Much of the functionality is inspired by the Python standard libraries.

 ## Algorithms and Design Patterns